 \subsection{Bosonic crossover exponent at the special transitions}

-In this section, we consider the renormalization of the boundary parameter $c$ at the special transition.
+In this Section, we consider the renormalization of the boundary parameter $c$ at the special transition.
 The parameter $c$ appears in the boundary part of the action as a coupling to the operator $\varphi_s^2$, and hence its renormalization is directly related to the renormalization of the composite boundary operator $\varphi_s^2$.

-To determine the corresponding renormalization constant $Z_{\varphi^2_s}$, we consider the two-point Green function $\mathring{G}^{(0,0,0,2;2)}(\vec{p})$ with an insertion of one boundary composite operator $\varphi_s^2$.
+To determine the corresponding renormalization constant $Z_{\varphi^2_s}$, we consider the two-point Green's function $\mathring{G}^{(0,0,0,2;2)}(\vec{p})$ with an insertion of one boundary composite operator $\varphi_s^2$.
 To one-loop order, its bare value can be written diagrammatically as:

 where the solid lines with arrows represent the fermion propagator \eqref{eq:fermion-propagator-general}, the dashed lines correspond to the boson propagator \eqref{eq:boson-propagator-chi} satisfying at the special transition the Neumann BC ($\chi = +1$), and the wavy lines indicate the insertions of the composite operator $\varphi_s^2$.
 The diagrams in Eq.~\eqref{eq:G-00021-diag} then yield: